realworldocaml/book/en/05-records-and-variants.md

   }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So, for example, we could declare a type that summarizes information
+Here's a simple example, a `host_info` record that summarizes
-about a given host as follows:
+information about a given computer.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # type host_info =